TCFD

 Our ERM program is aligned with the COSO framework and provides a comprehensive structure for identifying risks and opportunities, developing responses, and making timely and appropriate decisions to support sustainable business growth.
 The ERM Department implements processes to improve management's involvement in ERM.
 Regular departmental risk review sessions are held, and the department works closely with departmental risk owners to assess and manage business risks.

 In 2022, we established a Risk Management Forum to continuously strengthen our risk management process.
 The Forum is comprised of senior management members drawn from all divisions, meeting on a quarterly basis.
 ELT meets every week to analyze and discuss risk.
-Furthermore, HRM reports to the ELT on Forum discussions, allowing the ELT to analyze risks and opportunities in detail on a quarterly basis.
+Furthermore, ERM reports to the ELT on Forum discussions, allowing the ELT to analyze risks and opportunities in detail on a quarterly basis.

 Under this risk management framework, risks that could have a significant impact on our financial position are identified in terms of likelihood and impact.
 Therefore, climate change is considered one of the major risks.
-We believe that a detailed analysis is necessary regarding climate change and so in 2021 we conducted a scenario analysis on climate change risks to evaluate their impact.
+We believe that a detailed analysis is necessary regarding climate change and so in 2022 and 2023 we conducted a scenario analysis on climate change risks to evaluate their impact.
 Transition risks (policy, reputation, technology, market), physical risks (acute, chronic), and opportunities (products and services, markets, energy sources, resource efficiency, resilience) are identified and prioritized based on likelihood of occurrence and impact when they occur.

 Metrics & Targets